geoMOC/gmoc-mpg-gis/docs/units/_unit05/unit05-03_lidar.md

 For training purposes (i.e. installing of missing packages, adapting of external scripts to our needs etc.) you may switch over to the online tutorial [Building a CHM from LiDAR Data](https://github.com/gisma/uavRst/wiki/Building-a-Canopy-Height-Model-(CHM)-using-lidR){:target="_blank"}.

-Please note that the `uavRst` package is depreceated so for ´lidR´ catalog and other operation you have to switch over to the original script on this web page.
+Please note that the `uavRst` package is depreceated so for ´lidR´ catalog and other operation you have to switch over to the original script on this web page.{: .notice--info}

 Please follow the tutorial risk a click on the linked content and consider the following points: